samundra/Loadshedding-Indicator/README.md

 $ git submodule init
 $ git submodule update
 ```
-Since, [batti] is used as submodule, and [batti] has [2utf8] as submodule, we are asking git to update all the submodule so can work on them localy.
+Since, [batti] is used as submodule, and [batti] has [2utf8] as submodule, we are asking git to update all the submodule so can work on them locally.

 Now, we have to generate `routine.xml`.
 For the moment being this has to be done manually.
 It's easy. cd into [batti] then issue the below command.
 ```bash